unsplash/datasets/DOCS.md

 *Note: A collection on Unsplash is a user created grouping of photos.
 These are similar to boards on Pinterest and can often group photos in complex and creative ways.*

-The `collections` dataset has one row per photo-collection pair.
+The `collections.tsv` dataset has one row per photo-collection pair.
 Whenever a photo belongs to a collection created by a user, it will appear as one row.
 Each row describes when the photo was added to the collection and gives the title of the collection.